crabbyabby/ai201-project1-unofficial-guide-starter-v2026/README.md

      Milestone 3. -->

+Chunked by paragraph, not by chunk size with no overlap.
+It keeps the "metadata" at the top of each file in each chunk, as each paragraph / sentence is a seperate thought.

 ## Sample Chunks

 <!-- Five chunks, pasted as text.
 Label each one and name the file it came from